vaginessa/icon-sizerator/README.md

 # Icon Sizerator - Apple App Store icon generator

 This tool is a standalone service built in JavaScript on Node.js, which serves to assist iOS App creators in icon generation.
-Contributions of issues and pull requests are most welcome.

 ![](https://github.com/davidjpeacock/icon-sizerator/blob/master/icon-sizerator-ss.png)